 Seth Viebrock, CEO

-We love both Drupal and WordPress here at O8 – our only bias is that there really is a right tool for the right job in certain instances.
-We work with both platforms about half-and-half on a daily basis across many industries, which gives us tons of great insight into their advantages and pitfalls.
-We often help people choose between the two platforms, and I would like to publicly share our knowledge about this choice.
+We love both Drupal and WordPress here at O8, but we think there really is a right tool for the right job in several instances.
+We work with both platforms about 50/50, across many industries, which gives us great insight into each of their advantages and pitfalls.

 WordPress in 2020